OutdatedGuy/internet_connection_checker_plus/README.md

   print("Current status: ${await InternetConnectionCheckerPlus().connectionStatus}");
   // prints either InternetConnectionStatus.connected
   // or InternetConnectionStatus.disconnected

-  // This returns the last results from the last call
-  // to either hasConnection or connectionStatus print("Last results: ${InternetConnectionCheckerPlus().lastTryResults}");

   // actively listen for status updates
   // this will cause InternetConnectionCheckerPlus to check periodically